spacetelescope/imexam/docs/imexam/example3.rst

-Take your list of locations and cycle through each one, displaying a zoomed in section on the DS9 window and starting imexam for each coordinate.
+Take your list of locations and cycle through each one, displaying a zoomed in section on the ``DS9`` window and starting ``imexam`` for each coordinate.
 I'm just going to go through 10 or so random stars.
-You can set this up however you like, including using a keystroke as your stopping condition in conjunction with the viewer.readcursor()
+You can set this up however you like, including using a keystroke as your stopping condition in conjunction with ``viewer.readcursor()``

 I'll also mark the object we're interested in on the display for reference